-When working with and previewing content in the Pages application, there are three view modes that you can use:
+When working with and previewing content in the Pages application, there are three view modes that you can make use of:

-- Listing – shows a list of all pages under the currently selected page.
-You can use the Listing mode to perform multiple (batch) page operations such as deleting, publishing, or translating pages at once.
+- Listing - shows a list of all pages under the currently selected page.
+Use this to perform multiple (batch) page operations, such as deleting, publishing or translating multiple pages at once.

 You can also view pages directly on the Live site.
-You can use the Application list to access the Live site.
+Use the the application list to access Live site.